EndPointCorp/end-point-blog/2023/01/using-devise-for-authentication-without-database-stored-accounts.md

 Either way, once you have your environment ready, we can go ahead and start setting up our new Rails project.

-First, make sure to install the rails gem:
+First, install the rails gem:

 ```plain
 $ gem install rails